Director of Athletics and Adjunct Instructor

 Assistant Men's Basketball Coach

 During the 2011-12 season, his fourth year as a Eutectic, Thalla's dominant presence on the court as a starting guard helped guide the team to success.
 The team leader in assists, he made the KIAC individual statistical category rankings for total assists and assists per game.
-At the end of the season, Coach Swift presented Thalla with the Outstanding Achievement Award and asked him to return in the fall as Eutectic assistant coach.
+At the end of the season, Coach Swift presented Thalla with the Outstanding Achievement Award and asked him to return as Eutectic assistant coach.

 Women's Head Volleyball Coach